 All of this certainly puts the current coronavirus mania into perspective.
-If we didn’t draw the arrow, would you have known that the graph is current through Monday’s close?
+If we didn’t draw the arrow, would you have known that the graph is current through Friday’s close?
 While the virus seems like a big deal now (and many of these events are still a big deal from an emotional, personal and human standpoint), from a financial standpoint, we’d bet that the market will soon forget it, as it always has.
 We’ll add it to the list of reasons to sell today, and to the list of what the market will forget tomorrow.

 They’re the same list.